codewith-aditya/astra-code-/README.md

 ⭐ **Star this repo if ASTRA saved your day**

-*If Claude Code charges you, ASTRA is free.
+*Claude Code charges you.
+ASTRA is free.
 Your API key.
 Your machine.
 Your rules.*

 </div>